 Rejections on the ground of aggregation should be based upon a lack of cooperation between the elements of the claim.
-No prior art should be relied upon in this rejection.
-However, if art is found showing the various elements, an additional rejection on the prior art may be advisable.
 Many decisions and some legal writers extend the term to include old and exhausted combinations (706.03(j)).
-Rejections on the latter grounds, however, involve the state of the art, and cooperation is present.
 Confusion as to what is meant can be avoided by treating all claims which include more than one element as combinations (patentable or unpatentable) if there is actual cooperation between the elements, and as aggregations if there is no cooperation.